legluondunet/MyLittleLutrisScripts/HeXen - Deathkings of the Dark Citadel/README.md

 - During install, you will need to provide:
 -- "HEXDD.WAD" file from "HeXen - Deathkings of the Dark Citadel" PC game
 - "Hexen Neural texture pack" mod available for download at https://www.doomworld.com/forum/topic/103770-hexen-neural-texture-pack
-- To play "HeXen - Deathkings of the Dark Citadel" vanilla, just clear all "PWAD files" list from Lutris "Game Options" tab.
+- To play "HeXen - Deathkings of the Dark Citadel" vanilla, just clear all "PWAD files" list from Lutris "Game Options" tab
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts